-Takachihogo is right in the middle of Oita, Miyazaki, and Kumamoto, where 70% of all Shiitake are produced in Japan.
+Takachihogo is just in the middle of Oita, Miyazaki, and Kumamoto, where 70% of Shiitake production area in Japan.
 Shiitake here are slowly grown at a high altitude where the temperature is cool.
 The southernmost ski area in Japan is located close by where a large amount of snow accumulates.

-The Takachihogo environment is why the Shiitake grown here have a great flavor and texture.
+The Takachihogo environment is why the Shiitake grown here has a great flavor and texture.
 The critical climatic factors are:

 1. Minimal rainfall but much fog.

-The mountainous area prevents an overabundance of rain but creates much fog, which is a perfect environment to provide moisture for Shiitake.
-Minimal rain prevents the logs where the Shiitake are grown from becoming overly wet, where the fog creates a consistent but optimal minimum level of moisture, This allows for the Shiitake to grow slowly developing the best flavor and texture.
+The mountainous area prevents an overabundance of rain but creates much fog, a perfect environment to provide moisture for Shiitake.
+Minimal rain stops the logs where the Shiitake are grown from becoming overly wet, where the mist creates a consistent but optimal minimum level of moisture.
+This allows for the Shiitake to grow slowly, developing the best flavor and texture.

 2. High elevation with cool temperatures.

-The logs where the growth culture for Shiitake are initially grown, are placed at an altitude of around 500-800 meters high.
-For example at an altitude of 560 meters, an average daytime temperature of over 25℃ is rare.
+The logs area where the growth culture for Shiitake was initially grown is placed at an altitude of around 500-800 meters high.
+For example, at an altitude of 560 meters, an average daytime temperature of over 25℃ is rare.

 Another critical factor is providing for slow growth.